noobxpirate/blumcrk/README.md

 # 🎉 Blum Crack

-Blumtod is an automated tool designed for auto-claiming rewards and completing tasks on the Blum platform (@blum).
+Blumcrk is an automated tool designed for auto-claiming rewards and completing tasks on the Blum platform (@blum).
 With proxy support, multi-account management, and task automation, Blumtod makes the process easier and faster.

 ## ⚠️ Warning